bglusman/debt_ceiling/README.md

 To integrate in a test suite, set a value for `debt_ceiling` and/or `reduction_target` and `reduction_date` in your configuration and call `DebtCeiling.calculate(root_dir)` from your test helper as an additional test.
 It will exit with a non-zero failure if you exceed your ceiling or miss your target, failing the test suite.

-These features are largely are demonstrated/discussed in [examples/.debt_ceiling.rb.example](https://github.com/bglusman/debt_ceiling/blob/master/examples/.debt_ceiling.rb.example) which demonstrates configuring debt ceiling
+These features are largely demonstrated/discussed in [examples/.debt_ceiling.rb.example](https://github.com/bglusman/debt_ceiling/blob/master/examples/.debt_ceiling.rb.example) or below snippet which demonstrates configuring debt ceiling around a team or maintainer's agreed ideas about how to quantify debt automatically and/or manually in the project source code.

-Additional customization is supported via two method hooks in the debt class, which debt_ceiling will load from a provided extension_file_path in the main config file, which should look like the [example file](https://github.com/bglusman/debt_ceiling/blob/master/examples/debt.rb.example)
+Additional customization is supported via two method hooks in the debt class, which DebtCeiling will load from a provided extension_path in the main config file, which should look like the [example file](https://github.com/bglusman/debt_ceiling/blob/master/examples/debt.rb.example)

 You can configure/customize the debt calculated using a few simple commands in a .debt_ceiling.rb file in the project's home directory: